getsentry/sentry-docs/src/collections/_documentation/cli/dif.md

 This is particularly useful when building and uploading debug information files are detached.
-In this case, a source bundle can be created when building and can be uploaded at any later point in time.
+In this case, a source bundle can be created when building and can be uploaded at any later point in time with `sentry-cli upload-dif`.

 To create a source bundle, use the `difutil bundle-sources` command on a list of debug information files: